System connector for connecting to an Active Directory system.

 Grouping similar target systems.
 Examples: Active Directory, LDAP, SharePoint.

 Rule for mapping object properties.
 Templates can be applied to an object and also have a cross-object effect.

 One Identity Manager function you can use to track changes to an object that were made up to any point in the past.
 In its analysis, the TimeTrace function includes the data changes saved to the One Identity Manager database as well as the records stored in a History Database.
 You can use this to find out who had which permissions at which point in time.
 You can apply historical data to the current object and restore the object to the status prior to the change.

 Artificial primary key generated by One Identity Manager as soon as the object is inserted into the One Identity Manager database.
 The UID is a unique value, which does not change even if the properties of an object change.
 An object is identified by a UID and can be uniquely referenced by it.

-System connector for connecting to a Unix host.
+System connector that connects to a Unix host.

 Job server that provides automatic software update of the other servers.

 Permit users to perform an operation that affects an entire computer rather than a specific object on the computer.
 Examples are logging in as a service or changing the system time. see permissions

 Used to configure synchronization configuration for different systems.
 Each variable set contains at least the variables for the system connection parameter.
 The value of the variables are redefined for different uses.